tommcdo/kohana-jssettings/README.md

 to make an ajax call that does not degrade.
 The module also provides an easy interface to pass config items and class properties into js files.
 Careful not to send sensitive information like passwords!

+## Installation

+- Configure the caching options in config/jssettings.php
+- Make sure your webserver can write to the directory you chose for cache_file